How To Avoid Hidden Fees From Moving Companies (2024 Guide)

 Find out in advance what the consequences of a delay or cancellation are.
 Cancellation fees tend to rise exponentially as you approach your moving date.
 Identify this time frame with your moving company beforehand so you can make a plan.

-Don’t cheap out and fail to tip your packers and moving crew.
+Don’t cheap out by not tipping your packers and moving crew.
 The usual rate is about $4–$8 per person per hour, though if it’s a large group, you can pay a lump sum to the foreman or coordinator and let them divide it.
 Although moving companies won’t include tips in your estimate, plan for them in your budget.
 This is not an extra or hidden fee—it’s part of the cost of moving.

 Review Your Bill

 Once the move is complete, check your invoice against the estimate and look for unauthorized charges.
 Even if the estimate wasn’t binding, the moving company should be able to account for the difference based on the terms and conditions in your contract.
-You may need to initiate a dispute if you can’t find any justification for the fee.
+If you can’t find any justification for the fee, you may need to initiate a dispute.

 Our Conclusion